Can we still have a photo shoot with social distancing?

 Dog photography will perhaps be one of the easier types of photo shoot for social distancing, as I normally ask the owner to position the dog, unlike a portrait or newborn photographer who may need to be a bit more “hands-on” with posing.

-I do understand you might be concerned about how to stay safe and still be able to capture those special memories – particularly if some level of social distancing advice is still in place.
+I do understand you might be concerned about how to stay safe and still be able to capture those special memories – particularly if social distancing advice is still in place.

 So how can we ensure safe social distancing during your Pawfect Moments Experience?